Optical protection of alkali-metal atoms from spin relaxation

 \section{Abstract}

-We describe a new mechanism to continuously protect alkali-metal atoms from spin relaxation using a single off-resonant optical beam.
-We experimentally demonstrate that state-selective light-shifts can synchronize the Larmor frequencies of the two hyperfine manifolds, and by that form a unique decoherence-free subspace.
-We report an order of magnitude suppression of the spin decoherence for cesium atoms, simultaneously protecting from random spin-exchange collisions and partially also from spin-relaxation by the interaction with weakly-depolarizing walls.
-We further report an order of magnitude improvement of the quality factor of the magnetic states.
-Our results demonstrate the ability to use the multi-level structure of atoms or molecules with accessible optical tools to engineer useful decoherence-free subspaces.
+We present an optical technique for suppressing relaxation in alkali-metal spins using a single off-resonant laser beam.
+The method harnesses a physical mechanism that synchronizes Larmor precession in the two hyperfine manifolds, protecting magnetic coherence from relaxation caused by spin-exchange and other hyperfine-changing collisions.
+We experimentally demonstrate up to a ninefold reduction in decoherence of warm cesium vapor, achieving simultaneous protection from both spin-exchange relaxation and partial depolarization from coated cell walls.
+The technique substantially enhances the spin precession quality factor and maintains a stable gyromagnetic ratio independent of spin polarization, even under frequent collisions.
+These findings offer a pathway for mitigating dominant relaxation channels in alkali-metal-based applications and experiments, particularly in anti-relaxation-coated cells.

 Collisions are a fundamental relaxation mechanism in warm spin gases.
-At ambient conditions, alkali-metal atoms confined in a glass cell move quickly at hundreds of meters per seconds, collide with the cell walls or randomly pair, and scatter by collisions.
-Owing to their single valence electron, strong forces acting during collisions correlate the spin state of different colliding atoms \cite{happer1973spin, mouloudakis2021spin, katz2018synchronization}.
-In binary collisions the exchange interaction conserves the total spin of the colliding atoms, and does not relax the magnetic moment of the ensemble by itself.
-In the presence of a magnetic field however, random collisions distribute the atomic state between multiple spin levels whose energy splittings are nonuniform, leading to dephasing of the spin state \cite{happer1977effect, savukov2005effects}.
+At ambient conditions, alkali-metal atoms confined in a glass cell move at speeds of hundreds of meters per second, frequently colliding with the cell walls or with each other.
+During these collisions, the exchange interaction between their single valence electrons correlates the spin states of the colliding atoms \cite{happer1972optical,happer1973spin,happer1977effect, mouloudakis2021spin, katz2018synchronization}.
+Due to the random nature of spin-exchange collisions, the ensemble is driven towards a spin-temperature distribution \cite{anderson1959n}, and in the presence of a magnetic field, this results in relaxation of the magnetic moments, associated with Larmor coherences \cite{happer1972optical,happer1977effect, savukov2005effects}.
+This process typically dominates the relaxation in ensembles of alkali-metal atoms at room temperature and above.